 Try to direct your breath to your individual body parts.
 For example, direct your attention to your fingertips.
 How do they feel?
 Do you feel a tingling sensation?
 Are they particularly cold or warm?
 Do you feel nothing at all?
 (That's perfectly okay, too.
 Everyone's sensations are different.)
 It's about your Awareness of your body.
 Go into your belly, into your toes, into your calves, feel your back resting on the floor.
 Be aware of your sensations.
 Feel your way forward.
 Go with your attention along your entire body.
 Scan it.
 Meanwhile stay with your breathing.
 Your thoughts and emotions remain in the background during this exercise.

 Mindfulness: Patience is a virtue

 Oh, the eternal wait.
 Who doesn't know it?
 You're standing at a traffic light and it seems as if it will never turn green.
 Your right eye is twitching, your foot is bouncing and you actually have to hurry to work.
 And when you go shopping, you're always at the wrong checkout anyway?
 You notice how it starts to bubble in your stomach?
-You're unhappy and your good mood is falling.
+You are dissatisfied and your good mood tilts.

 That sound familiar?
 Then take a deep breath.
 Don't let a bad mood get you down.
 It's much nicer to be mindful of yourself and your surroundings in just such a moment.
-Use these moments and practice patience.
+Take advantage of these moments and practice Patience.
 Take a deep breath and bring peace into your everyday life.